Matt-GitHub/Matt-GitHub/README.md

 <h3 align="center">👋 Hey, thanks for dropping by!</h3>
-<h4 width="70%" align="center">Use this as your guide to learn more about me, navigate my work, and see what I am currently working on!</h4>
+<h4 width="70%" align="center">Use this as your guide to learn more about me and navigate my work</h4>

 <p align="center">
   <a href="https://MatthewBedard.dev">Portfolio</a> •